Cruises can be costly, full of hassles and ridden with hidden expenses. But it doesn’t have to be this way.

 Cruise Tips for Drinking on the Ship

-Drinking on cruises can be super expensive.
-So try these cruise hacks to quench your thirst without breaking the bank!
+Drinking on cruises can be notoriously expensive.
+But it doesn’t have to be.
+Use these cruise hacks to quench your thirst without breaking the bank!

 Shore Excursion Cruise Hacks

 Shore excursions can be tricky beasts, particularly if you’re new to cruising and don’t want to pay for the often exorbitant fees charged by the cruise lines.
 Booking excursions through the cruise line can be very convenient and offers a hassle-free experience, but you’ll pay a hefty premium to do so.
 These cruise tips should help get you on shore with some spare cash to spend while you’re there.